BackupTheBerlios/jdbcprovider-svn/trunk/readme.txt

 ...
 ...contents of mysql.properties and mysql.attachment.properties...

-RECENT CHANGES

-All SQL code has been pulled out into separate properties files for easier adaption to other databases.
-Attachment provider bugs related to moving and listing have been fixed.

 FUTURE PLANS

-We are working on reducing the changes need to jspwiki.properties by getting the connection info from the servlet container via JNDI, and leaving the SQL statements in separate properties files.
+We are working on reducing the changes need to jspwiki.properties by getting the connection info from the servlet container via JNDI and leaving the SQL statements in separate properties files.

 CONTENTS

   readme.txt -- this file
-  jdbcprovider.jar -- put this in webapps/jspwiki/WEB-INF/lib
+  jdbcprovider.jar -- put this in webapps/.../WEB-INF/lib
   database/
     create_tables_mssql.sql - MS SQL Server code to create the necessary DB tables create_tables_mysql.sql - MySQL Server code to create the necessary DB tables